PRESENTS:

 Check box to expand answer.

 All writers retain the copyright to their story and can use it in any way they choose, after the competition is over.
 By entering The Best Australian Yarn, you are licensing us the rights to potentially publish your story.
-Please see the full terms and conditions at the end of this list for more details.
+Please see the full terms and conditions for more details.

 When will long-listed authors be announced?